-Students who do not meet the minimum requirements of 75% of the total evaluative requirement points may be admitted to the PTA program on a contingency basis.
-If a student is admitted on a contingency basis, the student MUST complete ALH120 and ALH120L with a minimum GPA of a 2.0 (C) and maintain an overall GPA of 2.88 (B-) for their first term.
+Students who do not meet the minimum requirements may be admitted to the PTA program on a contingency basis.
+If a student is admitted on a contingency basis, the student MUST complete ALH120/Anatomy & Physiology I Lecture and Lab with a minimum GPA of a 2.0 (C) and maintain an overall GPA of 2.88 (B-) for their first term.
 If a student does not meet the above GPA requirements, the student will automatically be dismissed from the PTA program and encouraged to change their major.